Readers reviews

 The Role of the Store Manager

-Full responsibility for the boutique: leadership, team management, client experience, stock, KPIs, business performance, and a culture of excellence.
+Full responsibility for the boutique: leadership, team, customer experience, stock, KPIs, business performance and a culture of excellence.

 The Role of the Retail Manager or Retail Director